zhangjianlin77/OkHttpDownloadManager/README.md

     <uses-permission android:name="android.permission.MOUNT_UNMOUNT_FILESYSTEMS"/>
 then use follow code to start your download

-    DownloadManagerConfig config = new DownloadManagerConfig()          //get Config .setMaxTasksNumber(3)                               //Config Max concurrent numbers of tasks .setSingleTaskThreadNumber(3)                       //Config the threads' number of single task .setSavePath("");                                   //Config the Path to save files DownloadManager.init(this.getApplicationContext(), config);         //initial manager in Application
+    DownloadManagerConfig config = new DownloadManagerConfig()
+                    .setMaxTasksNumber(3)
+                    .setSingleTaskThreadNumber(3)
+                    .setSavePath("");
+    DownloadManager.init(this.getApplicationContext(), config);         //initial manager in Application
-    //DownloadManager.init(this.getApplicationContext(), config); or in Activity use getApplicationContext() DownloadManager downloadManager = DownloadManager.getInstance();    //getInstance
+    //DownloadManager.init(this, config); or in Activity use getApplicationContext() DownloadManager downloadManager = DownloadManager.getInstance();    //getInstance
-    downloadManager.addTask(url, fileName);                             //start a download task if you need show download tasks information at Activity, you can get downloading tasks list by
+    downloadManager.addTask(url, fileName);                             //start a download task if you need show downloading tasks information at Activity, you can get downloading tasks list by

     ArrayList<TransferTask> list = downloadManager.getTaskList();
-return value is a list consist by class TransferTask , can use as the parameter of ListView/RecyclerView's Adapter.
+return value is a list consist of class TransferTask , can used as the parameter of ListView/RecyclerView's Adapter.
 Implement interface DownloadManager.DownloadUpdateListener in Activity,and update UI

     @Override